 In the end, these steps won’t eliminate the risks, but they will reduce them substantially.

-In many cases, those who do best with plr articles content can be seen as spammers.
+In many cases, those who do best with PLR content can be seen as spammers.
 With copyright infringement becoming more risky, many people find it simpler and cheaper to pay for PLR that they can put through an article spinner and generate hundreds of low-quality but unique articles.
-However, if you’re looking for unique, high-quality content you can sell as an eBook or put on your corporate blog, you’ll need to write it yourself or hire a ghostwriter to rework your PLR.
+However, if you’re looking for unique, high-quality content you can sell as an eBook or put on your corporate blog, you’ll need to write it yourself or hire a ghostwriter to rework your digital PLR planners.
 While it can be tempting to rely exclusively on private label rights content, it may not be the best strategy if you’re looking to be safe with what you post online.